2022 Newham London Borough Council election

 The 2022 Newham London Borough Council election took place on 5 May 2022.
 All 66 members of Newham London Borough Council were elected.
 The election took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Labour Party maintained its control of the council, winning all 60 seats.
-The 2022 election took place under new election boundaries, which will increase the number of councillors to 66.
+The 2022 election took place under new election boundaries, which increased the number of councillors to 66.
 The election coincided with an election for the mayor of Newham after a governance referendum resulted in the borough keeping a directly elected mayor.
+In the 2022 Local Newham Council Election The Labour Party won every seat except for two which the Green Party of England and Wales won, taking the ward of Stratford Olympic Park.

 Background

 A total of 253 candidates stood in the election for the 66 seats being contested across 24 wards.
 Candidates included a full slate from the Labour Party (as had been the case at every election since the borough council had been formed in 1964), and a full slate from the Green Party for the first time.
 The Conservative Party stood 65 candidates (not a full slate of 66, due to a delayed Election Officer's ruling of an over-subscribed nomination), making it the first time since 2010 they have not stood a full slate.
 Other candidates who ran were 26 Christian Peoples Alliance, 17 Liberal Democrats, 4 TUSC, 3 Reform UK, and 6 Independents.